-(1) In order to enhance reserves recovery, and after due consideration of the economic feasibility thereof, the Director may, by written direction to the licensee-
+(1) In order to enhance reserves recovery, and after consideration of the economic feasibility thereof, the Director may, by written direction to the licensee -

-- (a) require enhanced recovery operations in any pool or portion thereof, and for or incidental to such purpose, require the introduction or injection of a fluid into any pool or portion thereof; and - (b) require that any produced gas be gathered and processed where necessary, and the gas or products therefrom marketed or injected into an underground reservoir for storage or for any other purpose. - (2) No scheme for- - (a) enhanced recovery, including gas cycling in any field or pool; or - (b) the disposal of any fluid or other substance to an underground formation through a well, shall be proceeded with unless the Director has approved the scheme upon such terms and conditions as he may prescribe.
+- (a) require enhanced recovery operations in any pool or portion thereof, and for or incidental to such purpose, require the introduction or injection of a fluid into any pool or portion thereof; and - (b) require that any produced gas be gathered and processed where necessary, and the gas or products therefrom marketed or injected into an underground reservoir for storage or for any other purpose. - (2) No scheme for - - (a) enhanced recovery, including gas cycling in any field or pool; or - (b) the disposal of any fluid or other substance to an underground formation through a well, shall be proceeded with unless the Director has approved the scheme upon such terms and conditions as he may prescribe.

-193. USE OF CONSUMPTION OF GAS BY THE LICENSEE.
+193. USE OR CONSUMPTION OF GAS BY THE LICENSEE.

-The licensee shall not use, flare or consume gas produced from a well, for a purpose other than-

-- (a) for pressuring, cycling or reservoir pressure maintenance; or - (b) for light or as process fuel, until he has filed, with the Director, particulars concerning such use, flaring or consumption, in such detail as the Director may require and the Director may, by written direction, require the licensee to use, flare or consume the gas in a particular manner within set rates.
+The licensee shall not use, flare or consume gas produced from a well, for a purpose other than - until he has filed, with the Director, particulars concerning such use, flaring or consumption, in such detail as the Director may require ant the Director may, by written direction, require the licensee to use, flare or consume the gas in a particular manner within set rates.